Supporting since 2004

 Achievements and Objectives

 The AEECL aims to advance the understanding and conservation of Madagascar’s lemur populations through scientific research, captive propagation and protection of their natural habitat.
+Investment in local communities through education, resource management and communication helps ensure the communities of today can forge a safe haven for wildlife tomorrow.

-In 2024, Colchester Zoological Society gave its £1,747.34 membership fee to support the work of AEECL.
+- In 2024, Colchester Zoological Society gave its £1,747.34 membership fee to support the work of AEECL.

-In 2024, during the Regional Reforestation event, the AEECL planted 50 trees in Anahidrano village, about 25km north of Antsohihy.
+- In 2024, during the Regional Reforestation event, the AEECL planted 50 trees in Anahidrano village, about 25km north of Antsohihy.
 The project’s main site for the reforestation programme is in Andranotsiritry; the reforestation area begins at the edges of the Andranotsiritry forest and extends over a vast savannah.
-During the planting season, 6,586 young plants from four species were provided by the 2 community nurseries and these were planted over 10 acres.
+During the planting season, 6,586 young plants from four species were provided by the 2 community nurseries and these were planted over 4ha.
 Young plants continue to be checked over and watered and the area around them tidied to help with the tree growth.

-AEECL support the women in local communities in Antsohihy and in celebration of International Women’s Day in 2024, provided 25 T-shirts, and a special celebration meal to all participants who represented AEECL.
+- AEECL support the women in local communities in Antsohihy and in celebration of International Women’s Day in 2024, provided 25 T-shirts, and a special celebration meal to all participants who represented AEECL.

-The team attended the biodiversity annual event in Anjiabory which included a celebration lunch, information stands, speeches by the authorities in attendance and networking with the NGOs who work in the Sofia region.
+- The team attended the biodiversity annual event in Anjiabory which included a celebration lunch, information stands, speeches by the authorities in attendance and networking with the NGOs who work in the Sofia region.
 AEECL donated to support the celebration.

-A Master’s research student, supported by AEECL, studied at various locations throughout the area, looking at ‘assessing the potential for soil restoration in rice paddies in the Sahamalaza region, using soil tests and social science.’
+- A Master’s research student, supported by AEECL, studied at various locations throughout the area, looking at ‘assessing the potential for soil restoration in rice paddies in the Sahamalaza region, using soil tests and social science.’
 The AEECL helped the student to organise her research permit, organised a Malagasy student to assist her and supported her data collection.

-The AEECL hosted another day of road repairs which saw 178 people attend from four villages and approximately 17km of road either fixed or newly created.
+- The AEECL hosted another day of road repairs which saw 178 people attend from four villages and approximately 17km of road either fixed or newly created.
 Most of the worst sections were fixed and AEECL provided food for the event.